GET

 to retrieve a specific employee by their ID:

-@app.route('/employees/<id>', methods=['GET'])def get_employee(id): with get_db() as cursor: cursor.execute(""" select empno as "id", firstnme as "first", lastname as "last", job as "job", workdept as "workdept", salary as "salary" from sample.employee where empno = ? """, (id,)) employee = cursor.fetchone()
+@app.route('/employees/<id>', methods=['GET'])def get_employee(id): with get_db() as conn: with conn.execute(""" select empno as "id", firstnme as "first", lastname as "last", job as "job", workdept as "workdept", salary as "salary" from sample.employee where empno = ? """, (id,)) as cursor: employee = cursor.fetchone()

 Add the following route to host.py